Reed–Solomon error correction: Decoding beyond the error-correction bound

 The Singleton bound states that the minimum distance d of a linear block code of size (n,k) is upper-bounded by n - k + 1.
 The distance d was usually understood to limit the error-correction capability to ⌊(d - 1) / 2⌋.
 The Reed–Solomon code achieves this bound with equality, and can thus correct up to ⌊(n - k) / 2⌋ errors.
 However, this error-correction bound is not exact.

 In 1999, Madhu Sudan and Venkatesan Guruswami at MIT published "Improved Decoding of Reed–Solomon and Algebraic-Geometry Codes" introducing an algorithm that allowed for the correction of errors beyond half the minimum distance of the code.
 It applies to Reed–Solomon codes and more generally to algebraic geometric codes.
 This algorithm produces a list of codewords (it is a list-decoding algorithm) and is based on interpolation and factorization of polynomials over GF(2^{m}) and its extensions.

-In 2023, coding theorists showed that Reed-Solomon codes defined over random evaluation points can achieve achieve list decoding capacity (up to n - k errors) over linear size alphabets with high probability.
+In 2023, coding theorists showed that Reed-Solomon codes defined over random evaluation points can achieve list decoding capacity (up to n - k errors) over linear size alphabets with high probability.
 These results do not provide an algorithm for performing the decoding.